 Vineyards: blend of different sustainable and organic vineyards across Paso Robles AVA: Loomis, Old Potrero, Beato, Armory, Alta Gaviota, Guglielmo Giovanni, Wilderness, Creston Ridge, Koligian, Hinterland

 Making of: the grapes are usually vinified separately – the native ferment either as whole berries, or carbonic for 7 or 21 days.
-The wines then age around 10 months in American, Russian, French oak barrels and foudres (20% new).
-Blended, filtered, bottled with a small addition of sulfur.
+The wines then age around 10 months in American and French oak barrels and foudres (20% new).
+Blended, filtered, bottled with little to no sulfur.

 Personality: “Pours the color of darkest night.
 Heady aromas of blueberry pie, luxurious suede couches, ham paninis, unlit menthol cigarettes and Roquefort tarts.
 Firm tannins anchor flavors of grilled meats, cherry cola, sweet carob and black licorice chews, all cased up together conveniently in a cigar humidifier.
 Drink now,” the winemaker recommends.
 Great with spicy vegetable dishes and all kinds of roasted meat, from humble BBQ sausage to top-notch ribs and steaks.

 Grape: varying composition depending on the vintage, but generally dominantly Sangiovese-based + some Valdiguié and Dolcetto can be part of the blend

 Vineyard: Creston Ridge, Paso Robles, sustainable (SIP CERTIFIED), Shell Creek, organic